What is orchestration?

 • Data Isolation: Each user has an isolated environment, reducing the risk of unauthorized access.

-• Automatic Updates: Cloud server providers manage security updates automatically, ensuring that vulnerabilities are patched promptly.
+• Automatic Updates: Cloud server providers manage security updates automatically, ensuring that vulnerabilities are fixed in a timely manner.

-• DDoS Protection: Many cloud services integrate protections against DDoS attacks, ensuring operational continuity.
+• DDoS Protection: Many cloud services integrate protection against DDoS attacks, ensuring business continuity.

 Compliance